 “I think that the best way of moving forward is through the Council of Chief Justices.”

 This response shows some promise, and the Reference Group are grateful to Prof Reinhardt for his support.
 We are working actively with him and others to publicise our concerns more widely among Australian judges and judicial organisations.
-For example, I recently gave presentation to the NSW Judicial Commission, which was well received, with judges expressing genuine and thoughtful concern regarding the issues raised (video is available for judges – ask how to view it).
-The only problem was there was not enough time for discussion of solutions.

 If you can help in publicising these issues and concerns, please do.
 Just learning about them yourself is a big step in the right direction.
 Please take some time to explore this website.
 The videos of recent presentations are often found to be an efficient way to gain appreciation of the issues, but feel free to follow your own trail round the top menu and sidebars.
 Comments or questions are always welcome.